Pcordova01/Educational_Keylogger_Simulation/README.md

-# 🐍 Python Keylogger with Email Reporting
+# 🐍 Educational Keylogger Simulation

 ### ** Disclaimer: This project is for ethical purposes only!!
 Please do not be irresponsible!!! **